Skip to main content

 • Support for one-click switching between Mainsail and Fluidd online

-• Support for USB printing, power-off resumption printing, and serial screen
+• Support for USB printing, power-off resume printing, and serial screen

 • Support for automatic firmware burning on boot (fly-c8, fly-geminiv3)

-• Can set the default language and printer name of Fluidd and other front-end UIs in advance
+• Can set the default language and printer name for front-end UIs like Fluidd in advance

 If you need more OEM customization features (such as boot logo, preset configuration files, hiding Mainsail tabs, etc.), please contact us.